Table of Contents

 For those who would like to know the exact details of how RSUs will be structured, I've included an anonymized quote from a DoorDash Offer Letter we negotiated recently.

-Most DoorDash initial offers do not include a signing bonus.
-As mentioned in our other blogs, it is a common recruiters trick to leave it out of the initial job offer.
+Many DoorDash initial offers do not include a signing bonus.
+As we've mentioned before, it is a common recruiter trick to leave it out of the initial job offer.

 For most technical roles at DoorDash, it is possible to negotiate a signing bonus even if it's not in your initial offer.
-We can leverage your retention bonuses at your current company and/or competing offers to introduce signing bonuses in your counter offer.
+You can leverage your retention bonuses at your current company and/or competing offers to introduce signing bonuses in your counter offer.
 However, this signing bonus is not comparable to major players such as Facebook, who will give up to $100K signing bonuses for mid-level roles.
-Most mid-level software engineering bonuses from DoorDash are in the $10K-$30K range, though it is of course possible to go higher.
+Most mid-level software engineering bonuses from DoorDash are in the $10K-$30K range, though it is of course possible to go higher with a strong negotiation.

 DoorDash offers very competitive stock refreshers.
 There is a biannual performance evaluation using a 1-5 scale:

 - Evaluation score of 3 → Meeting expectations